 by contacting firstname.lastname@example.org or by calling 1-204-727-7394.

 Students are encouraged to arrive on campus a few days before the semester begins to become oriented and overcome jetlag.

 Students can arrange for transportation from the Winnipeg airport to Brandon by contacting the Office of International Activities with details about their flight schedule.
 The Brandon Air Shuttle will transport students from the airport directly to their chosen address.

 *No student will be accepted in the program after the 5th day of class.

 During orientation, students will be assisted with banking, fee payments, identification cards, computer passwords, and any other assistance they may need.

 New students will be tested for placement prior to their first term of studies.
 Students will be assigned to the appropriate level (IELTS will not be used for placement).

 Returning Students are eligible to be placed in the equivalent EAP level with an approved IELTS score only if they have passed their previous term of study.
 Students failing their previous term will be required to repeat that level.

-Students returning to the program after being away for a term are required to re-take the placement test because language skills may have improved or deteriorated during their absence (IELTS will not be used for placement).
+Students returning to the program after being away for the Fall or Winter term (Summer session is not included) are required to re-take the placement test because language skills may have improved or deteriorated during their absence (IELTS will not be used for placement).